Why do we perform Annual Fire Inspections in our community?

 • Use or Storage of Flammable Liquids

-Additional Permits In addition to the permits required by section 105.6 the following permits shall be obtained from the Bureau of Fire Prevention prior to the engaging in the following activities, opportunities, practices or functions.
+Additional permits, beyond those required by section 105.6, shall be obtained from the Bureau of Fire Prevention prior to the engaging in the following activities, opportunities, practices or functions.

 • Production Facilities